MichaelShapira/video-dubbing/README.md

 ## Current State of the project

-Currently, only single speaker is supported.
-I plan to expand it to two speakers and also assign male voices to male actors and female voices to female actors.
+I added gender identification based on sampling the frames from the video.
+I use Amazon Bedrock to analyze the image to decide who is the current speaker: male or female.
+This doesn't always work well.
+Sometimes the image doesn't show the person who is speaking now or the image of a person positioned in a way that prevents correct analysis.

+Following this, I decided to use only a single speaker and choose the gender based on the maximum number of images that identified the speaker as male and images that identified the speaker as female.

+It means that videos with a single speaker (like Jeff's video that I attached) will be identified as male with a high probability, and videos that contain female speakers will be identified as female with a high probability, but videos with a mixed gender will have only one speaker, and it could be the voice of the male or female.

+I also modified the code a little bit.
+Before this, each subtitle was converted to Polly Job and eventually merged into a single audio file.
+Now if there is less than a second between subtitles, I convert them into one single Polly job.
+It reduces the Polly jobs by 2 and also the audio merge job by 2.

-Also, the current process is not optimized.
-I do plan to optimize the performance.
-Specifically, since I use AWS Lambda, which is limited to 15 minutes of runtime, long videos will be translated only partially.
-This is not due to the limitations of the technology, but rather because of the Lambda timeout.
+Also, since I use AWS Lambda, which is limited to 15 minutes of runtime, long videos will be translated only partially.
+This is not due to the limitations of the technology, but rather because of the Lambda timeout hard limit.
 Running the same process on EC2 or EKS/ECS will not have these limitations.